stokedDev/stoked-dev/README.md

 https://stokeddev.com/projects/product-landing

 This is based on one of the freeCodeCamp projects that I built in order to get my Responsive Web Design certification.
 I built it with HTML, CSS, and JS.
-It is for a company I made up that manuafactures wave pools for surfing.
+It is for a company I made up that manufactures wave pools for surfing.

 ### 5. My Survey Form
 https://stokeddev.com/projects/survey0